Artifact Submission

 All accepted articles (including accepted articles subject to minor revisions) are eligible to submit artifacts.

-Your submission should consist of three parts, all in one file:
+Your submission should consist of four parts, all in one file:

 2. a URL pointing to either